You have just trained a learning to rank model and you now want to know how it performs.

 These studies led to a new similar approach called: interleaving.

-Let’s explain more in details how it works:
+Let’s explain more in detail how it works:

-There are several advantages in interleaving with respect to A/B testing:
+There are several advantages to interleaving with respect to A/B testing:

 -

-- It reduces the problem with users’ variance due to their separation in groups (group A and group B).
+- It reduces the problem with users’ variance due to their separation into groups (group A and group B).

 - It is more sensitive in the comparison between models.